seven-of-eleven/designare-z390-opencore-efi/BIOS.md

 # BIOS Configuration

 ## About

-I've tyaken pictures of the important screens of the BIOS.
+I've taken pictures of the important screens of the BIOS.
 Settings that I've explicitly called out below the associated pictures are important.
-All settinsg not explicitly mentioned are not important (I think).
+All settings not explicitly mentioned are not important (I think).

-## Firmare Version
+## Firmware Version

 **My Version:** `F9i`

-You can view available BIOS firmare releases for the Designaire Z390 [on Gigabyte's website](https://www.gigabyte.com/Motherboard/Z390-DESIGNARE-rev-10/support#support-dl-bios).
+You can view available BIOS firmware releases for the Designaire Z390 [on Gigabyte's website](https://www.gigabyte.com/Motherboard/Z390-DESIGNARE-rev-10/support#support-dl-bios).

 # Settings

 ## IO Ports

 ### Main

 ![IO Settings](images/settings-io.jpeg)

 - **Internal Graphics:** `Enabled`
   - Needed for Sidecar (thanks @QueercoreTrash, [#19](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/issues/19))
 - **Wi-Fi:** `Disabled`
   - Since this EFI no longer uses the custom `USBPorts.kext` for USB port mapping as of Big Sur, we need to disable the integrated BT/Wi-Fi card so the Fenvi can be used
 - **Above 4G Encoding:** `Enabled`

 ### Thunderbolt Configuration

 ![Thunderbolt Configuration](images/settings-io-thunderbolt.jpeg)

 - **TBT Vt-d base security:** `Disabled`

 ### Discrete Thunderbolt Configuration

 ![Discrete Thunderbolt Settings](images/settings-io-thunderbolt-discrete.jpeg)

 ### USB Configuration

 ![USB Settings](images/settings-io-usb.jpeg)

 - **Legacy USB Support:** `Enabled`